 - Figures below include direct emissions from fossil fuels (gas and oil), together with emissions from non-renewable electricity generation and transmission.

 - The security and cost of energy also need to be considered – though the effort to mitigate climate change is most important.

 - Water and waste also contribute to indirect emissions; we need to economise and recycle.
-However these are not included in reporting churches’ carbon emissions; for most churches this contributes less than 1% of total emissions (the proportion may be much higher for other buildings, and for personal use).
+However these are not included in reporting churches’ carbon emissions; for most churches they contribute no more than about 1% of total emissions (the proportion may be much higher for other buildings, and for personal use).